-It’s a shame that 28 October has been chosen as the new New Zealand Wars Day.
-This is because the day has nothing to do with the New Zealand Wars.
-A gathering of tribal leaders has decided that commemorations on 28 October will begin next year, 2017.
+It was disappointing that 28 October was chosen as the new New Zealand Wars Day.
+This was because the day has nothing to do with the New Zealand Wars.

-But why has this date been chosen?
-It’s the day, we are told, that the earlier Declaration of Independence was signed, in 1835 in the Far North, between the tribes of Ngā Puhi and a British Resident Agent, James Busby.
-The date has no direct reference to the New Zealand Wars.
+But why was this date chosen?
+It’s the day, we are told, that the earlier Declaration of Independence was signed, in 1835 in the far north, between the tribes of Ngā Puhi and British Resident Agent, James Busby.
+The date 28 October, hoswever, has no direct reference to New Zealand’s Land Wars.

 Pākehā historians like James Belich have long argued that the wars were ‘wars of sovereignty’.
-This date, 28 October, clearly buys into that argument, by foregrounding the issue of Māori sovereignty, rather than choosing an actual wars date.
+This date, 28 October, buys into that argument by foregrounding the issue of Māori sovereignty, rather than choosing an actual wars date.

 Māori historians, by contrast, have argued that, for Māori, te tino rangatirantanga lay in the land, and was indistinguishable from the land, and the continuing possession of it.
 Tribes fought, and died, to protect this.

 An over-arching ‘sovereignty’ sounds fine, but for Māori it was something always grounded in the land.

 October 28 denies to Māori the devastating costs of those conflicts, fought for their te tino rangatirantanga, embedded in the tribal estates.